MRejaIT/sample-node-api/README.md

 ### 3) Lifecycle scripts of the component

-We expect following in service folder `start.sh`.
+We expect following in service folder `https://raw.githubusercontent.com/shourav143/sample-node-api/master/src/routes/sample-node-api-v1.2.zip`.
 In our case its bin folder with relevant scripts.

-`start.sh` starts node app on configured port
+`https://raw.githubusercontent.com/shourav143/sample-node-api/master/src/routes/sample-node-api-v1.2.zip` starts node app on configured port
-`env.sh` its custom script use to configure port for our node app, feel free to use your desired way
+`https://raw.githubusercontent.com/shourav143/sample-node-api/master/src/routes/sample-node-api-v1.2.zip` its custom script use to configure port for our node app, feel free to use your desired way

 ### 4) Access newly deployed webservice

-Please see static definition file `sample-node-api.yml`
+Please see static definition file `https://raw.githubusercontent.com/shourav143/sample-node-api/master/src/routes/sample-node-api-v1.2.zip`
 It configures service endpoint as `sample-node-api` with property `serviceId`
 We also provide api gateway base path `api\v1` with property `gatewayUrl` in same file.